 Planet-scale graphs with Azure Cosmos DB

 Graphs in the real world need to scale beyond the capacity of a single server.
 With Azure Cosmos DB, you can scale your graphs seamlessly across multiple servers.
-You can also independently scale the throughput of your graph independently based on your access patterns.
+You can also scale the throughput of your graph independently based on your access patterns.
 Azure Cosmos DB supports graph databases that can scale to virtually unlimited storage sizes and provisioned throughput.

 Store heterogeneous vertices and edges and query these documents through a familiar Gremlin syntax.
-Azure Cosmos DB utilizes a highly concurrent, lock free, log structured indexing technology to automatically index all content.
-This enables rich real-time queries and traversals without the need to specify schema hints, secondary indexes, or views.
+Azure Cosmos DB utilizes a highly concurrent, lock-free, log-structured indexing technology to automatically index all content.
+This capability enables rich real-time queries and traversals without the need to specify schema hints, secondary indexes, or views.
 Learn more in Query Graphs using Gremlin.

-Automatic indexing: By default, Azure Cosmos DB automatically indexes all the properties within nodes and edges in the graph and does not expect or require any schema or creation of secondary indices.
+By default, Azure Cosmos DB automatically indexes all the properties within nodes and edges in the graph and does not expect or require any schema or creation of secondary indices.

-https://<youraccount>.graphs.azure.com that provides a WebSocket frontend for Gremlin.
-You can configure your TinkerPop-compatible tools like the Gremin Console to connect to this endpoint, and build applications in Java, Node.js, or any Gremlin client driver.
+https://<youraccount>.graphs.azure.com, that provides a WebSocket front end for Gremlin.
+You can configure your TinkerPop-compatible tools, like the Gremin Console, to connect to this endpoint and build applications in Java, Node.js, or any Gremlin client driver.

 |Gremlin console||TinkerPop docs|

-Azure Cosmos DB also provides a first-party .NET library with Gremlin extension methods on top of the Azure Cosmos DB SDKs via NuGet.
-This library provide an "in-proc" Gremlin server that can be used to connect directly to DocumenDB data partitions.
+Azure Cosmos DB also provides a .NET library that has Gremlin extension methods on top of the Azure Cosmos DB SDKs via NuGet.
+This library provides an "in-process" Gremlin server that you can use to connect directly to DocumentDB data partitions.

-Scenarios for Azure Cosmos DB's Graph support
+Scenarios for graph support of Azure Cosmos DB

-Social networks: By combining data about your customers and their interactions with other people, you can develop personalized experiences, predict customer behavior, or connect people with others with similar interests.
+By combining data about your customers and their interactions with other people, you can develop personalized experiences, predict customer behavior, or connect people with others with similar interests.
 Azure Cosmos DB can be used to manage social networks and track customer preferences and data.

 To learn more about graph support in Azure Cosmos DB, see: